Communist Party of Vietnam: Ruling party (1976–present)

-The fourth party congress comprised 1,008 delegates who represented 1,553,500 party members, an estimated three per cent of the Vietnamese population.
+The fourth party congress comprised 1,008 delegates who represented 1,553,500 party members, an estimated three % of the Vietnamese population.
 A new line for socialist construction was approved at the congress, the Second Five-Year Plan (1976–1980) was approved and several amendments were made to the party's constitution.
 The party's new line emphasized building socialism domestically and supported socialist expansion internationally.

 The party's economic goal was to build a strong and prosperous socialist country in 20 years.
 The economic goals set for the Second Five-Year Plan failed to be implemented, and a heated debate about economic reform took place between the fourth and fifth party congresses.

-The first was at the sixth Central Committee plenum of the fourth party congress in September 1979, but the most revealing one occurred at the tenth Central Committee plenum of the fourth party congress which lasted from 9 October to 3 November 1981.
+The first was at the sixth CC plenum of the fourth party congress in September 1979, but the most revealing one occurred at the tenth CC plenum of the fourth party congress which lasted from 9 October to 3 November 1981.
 The plenum adopted a reformist line but was forced to moderate its position when several grassroot party chapters rebelled against its resolution.
 At the fifth party congress, held in March 1982, General Secretary Lê Duẩn said the party had to strive to reach two goals; to construct socialism and to protect Vietnam from Chinese aggression, but priority was given to socialist construction.

 The party leadership acknowledged the failures of the Second Five-Year Plan, claiming that their failure to grasp the economic and social conditions aggravated the country's economic problems.
 The Third Five-Year Plan (1981–1985) emphasized the need to improve living conditions and the need for more industrial construction, but agriculture was given top priority.
 Other points were to improve the deficiencies in central planning, improve economic trade relations with the COMECON countries, Laos and Kampuchea.